 October 15, 2016—Official release of Step Right Up: How Doc and Jim Taught the World About Kindness.

 October 16, 2016—2:00pm Elgin, Texas Public Library presentation.

 October 23, 2016—3:00pm book launch celebration for Step Right Up.
 Book People, Austin.

 November 5-6, 2016—Texas Book Festival, Austin.
 I’ll be speaking on a panel, open to the public.
 Please come.

-December 3, 2016—Three-hour workshop on creative approaches to Picture Book Biographies (stay tuned for details)
+December 3, 2016—Three-hour workshop on creative approaches to Picture Book Biographies.
+The Writing Barn.